tacitknowledge/simulator/README.md

 invoice;
 ```

-Here is used JavaScript language.
-This script will be executed always and this script just will output "invoice" variable.
+Here JavaScript language is used.
+This script will always be executed and this script just will output "invoice" variable.
 Any BSF-compatible scripting language is supported.

 ## Conversation Required Configurations